noudess/docs-main/EQDictionary.md

 ### What is it?
-EQDictionary is a collection of lookup references, accessed by specific namespaces and referenced by client or mob version.
+EQDictionary is a collection of lookup references, accessed by specific namespaces and referenced by [[client|Client-Version-List]] or [[mob|Mob-Version-List]] version.

 References are tied back to the originating client definition..but, are available through an indexed lookup system.